raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* The MLSGroupUpdate must contain a PublicMessage with a commit that contains only remove proposals.
+* The MLSGroupUpdate MUST contain a PublicMessage with a commit that contains only Remove proposals.
 * The commit MUST NOT change the sender's client credential.
-* All remove proposals must target clients of the same user as the sending client.
+* All Remove proposals committed to by-value MUST target clients of the same user as the sending client

 ## Self remove a client from a group